-- Approval of the Group and subsidiary entity annual financial statements for the period ended 30 September 2022 including key accounting judgements and the going concern assessment.
-These were approved following the clearance by the external auditors and the recommendation of the Audit Committee. - Approving the overall strategy of the Group and business lines as well as receiving and reviewing periodic updates from the business on its performance against the agreed strategy. - Ongoing monitoring of the performance of the business including the wider context of performance as well as the financial performance against plan. - Reviewing and adapting to changes in the external landscape with approval of revised forecasts and plans which were presented by Management. - Reviewing and adapting to changes in the legal and regulatory landscape with review of actual and proposed changes such as the proposed regulation of Buy Now Pay Later and the FCA's new Consumer Duty. - Reviewing and making decisions over potential inorganic opportunities for the business including the potential acquisition of a listed bank which was reviewed during the period.
+- Approval of the Group and subsidiary entity annual financial statements for the period ended 30 September 2023 including key accounting judgements and the going concern assessment.
+These were approved following the clearance by the external auditors and the recommendation of the Audit Committee. - Approving the overall strategy of the Group and business lines as well as receiving and reviewing periodic updates from the business on its performance against the agreed strategy. - Ongoing monitoring of the performance of the business including the wider context of performance as well as the financial performance against plan. - Reviewing and adapting to changes in the external landscape with approval of revised forecasts and plans which were presented by management. - Reviewing and adapting to changes in the legal and regulatory landscape with review of actual and proposed changes such as the proposed regulation of Buy Now Pay Later. - Reviewing and making decisions over potential inorganic opportunities for the business.

-- Monitoring and reviewing interactions with the FCA and PRA and management's proposed approach to its regulators more widely. - Approval of the ICAAP and ILAAP for publication following the work and discussions around these which occurred as part of the Risk Committee. - Monitoring and reviewing the Technology estate of the Group including Cyber awareness as well as in relation to change and projects. - Monitoring and oversight of the new Operational Resilience framework which has been adopted including the ongoing review of Operational Resilience. - Receiving and reviewing annual reports on money laundering, financial crime and CASS. - Reviewing and responding to material incidents which occurred within the Group with approval of remediation activities where required. - Approval of new ISDA documentation with NatWest Markets plc to enable the Group to begin hedging out interest rate exposures. - Review and approval of the overall ESG policy and approach including associated activities such as the approval of the Modern Slavery Statement. - Monitoring Colleague satisfaction and engagement through receipt and review of updates on the regular Peakon surveys which are conducted as well as by hosting informal sessions with Colleagues to give Directors a chance to meet and listen to Colleagues directly.
+- Monitoring and reviewing interactions with the FCA and PRA and management's proposed approach to its regulators more widely. - Approval of the ICAAP and ILAAP for publication following the work and discussions around these which occurred as part of the Risk Committee. - Monitoring and reviewing the Technology estate of the Group including Cyber awareness and security as well as in relation to change and projects. - Monitoring and oversight of the Operational Resilience framework which has been adopted. - Receiving and reviewing annual reports on money laundering, financial crime and CASS. - Reviewing and responding to material incidents which occurred within the Group with approval of remediation activities where required. - The review and approval of the overall ESG policy and approach and the detailed implementation of the FCA's new Consumer Duty via the newly established Customer & Social Responsibility Committee. - Monitoring colleague satisfaction and engagement through receipt and review of updates on the regular Peakon surveys which are conducted as well as by hosting informal sessions with colleagues to give Directors a chance to meet and listen to colleagues directly.